Working with Strings in Zig: A Comprehensive Guide

 // a and b point to the same data

 If you need a true copy of the string data, you’ll have to allocate memory and copy the bytes yourself.
-We’ll get to that in a bit!
+See Memory Management and Allocators for how to do this.

 Mutability: []const u8 vs []u8